thedude0606/manusoptions/PROGRESS.md

 # Project Progress

+## Current Status

+The project is a dashboard for options trading using the Schwab API.
+It provides data visualization, technical analysis, and options chain streaming capabilities.

-## Completed Features/Tasks
+### Completed Features

-- Initial project setup with Dash framework
-- Authentication with Schwab API
-- Basic dashboard layout with tabs
+- Basic dashboard layout with tabs for different data views
 - Minute data fetching and display
-- Technical indicator calculation and display
+- Technical indicators calculation and display for multiple timeframes
-- Options chain data fetching via REST API
+- Options chain data fetching and display
 - Streaming infrastructure for real-time options data
+- CSV export functionality for data tables
-- Enhanced logging system with separate log files for different components
+- Error handling and logging system

+### Recent Fixes

+- Fixed issue with last, bid, and ask values not showing up in the options streaming tab
+  - Enhanced streaming data handling to properly update options chain with real-time data
-- Raw stream message logging for debugging purposes
+  - Improved logging for streaming data to better diagnose issues
+  - Added explicit mapping of streamed data fields to options chain display

+### In Progress

-- Fixed streaming data handling to properly process and display Last, Bid, Ask values
+- Enhancing streaming data reliability and performance

-## Current Work in Progress

-- Debugging and enhancing options streaming functionality
-- Improving error handling and reporting
+- Improving error handling and recovery mechanisms
-- Optimizing data refresh rates and performance
+- Optimizing data refresh rates for better user experience
-- Implementing additional technical indicators

-## Known Issues/Challenges
+### Known Issues

-- Last, Bid, Ask values not showing up in options streaming tab (FIXED)
-  - Root cause: Insufficient logging of raw stream messages and incomplete message parsing
-  - Solution: Enhanced logging of raw stream messages and improved parsing logic
-- Logging system not creating expected log files (FIXED)
-  - Root cause: Log directory not being created automatically
-  - Solution: Added explicit directory creation with os.makedirs()
-- Stream subscription management needs optimization for large option chains
-- Performance issues with large datasets in the dashboard
+- Some streaming data may be delayed depending on market conditions
+- Large options chains may cause performance issues
+- Limited error recovery for certain API failures

 ## Next Steps

-- Implement additional filtering options for options chain display
+1. Add more technical indicators and analysis tools
+2. Implement options strategy builder and analyzer
-- Add visualization components for technical indicators
+3. Add visualization tools for options data (e.g., option chains, volatility surface)
-- Enhance error reporting in the UI
-- Implement caching for frequently accessed data
+4. Enhance user interface with more interactive elements
+5. Implement user preferences and settings
-- Add user preferences for dashboard customization
+6. Add authentication and user management
-- Optimize streaming data updates to reduce UI lag
-- Implement automated testing for critical components
+7. Develop automated trading strategies based on technical indicators